 The r-process is a sequence of nuclear reactions in which atomic nuclei rapidly capture neutrons, creating highly unstable, neutron-rich isotopes.
 These isotopes then undergo beta decay, transforming neutrons into protons and thus transmuting the original nucleus into a heavier element.
 The extreme neutron densities and temperatures required for the r-process are not easily achieved, limiting the astrophysical environments where it can occur.

 Neutron star mergers offer a compelling alternative.
 The tidal forces and violent collisions during these mergers eject significant amounts of neutron-rich material into space.
-This material rapidly expands and cools, providing the ideal conditions for the r-process to proceed.
+Still, this material rapidly expands and cools, providing the ideal conditions for the r-process to proceed.
 The radioactive decay of the newly synthesized heavy elements heats the ejecta, producing a transient electromagnetic signal known as a kilonova.

 Kilonovae as Signatures of Heavy-Element Production